araobp/stm32-mcu/README.md

 ## IDE

+I have tried out [Keil uVison](http://www2.keil.com/mdk5/uvision/), [SW4STM32](http://www.openstm32.org/HomePage) and [TrueSTUDIO]((https://atollic.com/truestudio/)).
+The news that STMicro aquired Atollic motivated me to choose TrueSTUDIO.

+[STM32 CubeMX Eclipse plugin](http://www.st.com/en/development-tools/stsw-stm32095.html) is also nice: it is like Microchip [MPLAB X MCC plugin](http://www.microchip.com/mplab/mplab-code-configurator).

-I use Eclipse-based [TrueSTUDIO](https://atollic.com/truestudio/) with [STM32 CubeMX Eclipse plugin](http://www.st.com/en/development-tools/stsw-stm32095.html) as IDE for this evaluation.
+So I use TrueSTUDIO with Cube MX as IDE for this evaluation.

 ## Evaluation